 Something really exciting happened on our way to go shopping on Saturday-- when we were on the ferry there was a pod of Orcas making it's way up Baynes Sound (which separates us from Vancouver Island), no doubt eating herring along the way, and cavorting in the water.
 I have never seen Orcas firsthand, so it was pretty exciting!
 Twice, a big one jumped vertically out of the water, showing his or her white belly.
 We could see a huge dorsal fin sticking up out of the water in the distance-- must have been the Grampa of the group!
 Unfortunately, we didn't have cameras!
 It was a fun ride-- the captain went really slowly and everyone on the boat was out of their cars crowding to the railings to watch.
 Everyone was excited and grinning and it felt very good!

 In this ocean-y context, I want to talk a bit about what I substitute for anchovies in my Italian cooking because this pertains to the recipe below.
-Anchovies are frequently used as a flavoring in Italian cooking (especially so-called "meatless" cooking).
+Anchovies are frequently used as a flavor booster-- lots of umami (see here and here)-- in Italian cooking, especially so-called "meatless" cooking.
 When I was writing my Italian vegan cookbook, Nonna's Italian Kitchen, I noticed that miso has a complex, salty, fermented flavor very much like preserved anchovies.
-Just like anchovies do, miso provides that mysterious "something" to many dishes, that secret ingredient that makes a dish taste so delicious, but you can't figure out what it is.
-(It must be the umami!).
+Just like anchovies do, miso provides that mysterious "something" to many dishes, that secret ingredient (umami) that makes a dish taste so delicious, but you can't figure out what it is.
 I discovered that I can use miso in place of anchovies, at the rate of 3/4-1 tsp. for each fillet, or use an equal amount of miso if anchovy paste is called for.
 (Of course, this won't work in sauces which consist primarily of anchovies.)

 Below is a good example of this usage, a recipe that I pull out when I want a tasty, satisfying meal but have only 10 or 15 minutes to throw it together!
 I usually have everything already, so all I need is a salad.
 It's a pasta with a naughty name and a possibly dodgy history, but, oh, it's good!